ryanwebber/bore/README.md

  3. The `outs/` directory will be created (required by the `sort` target)
  4. The lines in `build/bundle.txt` will be sorted and dumped into `outs/sorted.txt`

+## Contributing
+Please do!
+Feel free to open a PR for any and all issues.

 ## License
 Bore is released under the [MIT License](https://opensource.org/licenses/MIT).